CEEE Evaluation and Education Research

 See all CEEE publications or read about a few of our education research publications below:

-Gold, A.U., Ward, E., Marsh, C., Moon, T., Schoeneman, S., Khan, A. (2024): Emotional Value Coding as an Innovative Approach to Assess Sense of Place in Classroom Instruction.
-American Education Research Association Conference. (accepted)
+Gold, A.U., Ward, E., Marsh, C., Moon, T., Schoeneman, S., Khan, A. (2025): Emotional Value Coding as an Innovative Approach to Assess Sense of Place in Classroom Instruction.
+American Education Research Association Conference.

 Explore our Evaluation 101 for essential guidance on program evaluation basics, including SMART goals and logic models.
 Check out our Evaluation Toolbox for tools and strategies to assess Broader Impacts activities like events, exhibits, and educational programs.